 The language we use and the way we view those who have or are experiencing alcohol and other drug (AOD) dependency can be powerful.
 Let's talk about drug use, not drug abuse; the person with a drug dependence, not "addict", "junkie", "druggie" or "alcoholic"; the person who has stopped using drugs, not "clean", "sober" or "drug-free".

-Today, on June 26th the UN observes International Day Against Drug Abuse and Illicit Trafficking 2018 to raise awareness of drug use and its distribution across the globe.
-Support.
-Don't Punish campaign counteracts this date to call for better worldwide drug policies that prioritise public health and human rights.
+United Nations (UN) observes International Day Against Drug Abuse and Illicit Trafficking to raise awareness of drug use and its distribution across the globe.
+The yearly campaign calls for better worldwide drug policies that prioritise public health and human rights.

 What is stigma and discrimination?